 As time marches forward, people naturally evolve.
 The youth today have especially changed with the times.
 While progress is often celebrated, some negative shifts may have shaped teenagers from the 1950s to the present day.
-This article explores ten significant changes that some may perceive as unfavorable, shedding light on the challenges faced by today’s youth.
+These ten significant changes may be perceived as unfavorable to some, but they shed a light on the challenges faced by today’s youth.

 Technological Dependency